Stationary rotating black holes in theories with gravitational Chern-Simons Lagrangian term: A few general considerations

 Using the just mentioned theorems, we can already state one general result.
 If for stationary rotating black hole $p$ of angular momenta $J_i$ are zero, then the spacetime usually has $SO(2p)$ isometry.
 Let us restrict to the cases in which this is valid.\footnote{We restrict ourselves here to ``standard'' black holes with horizon topology given by a sphere $S^{D-2}$.
 In this case the above symmetry statement is valid when there is no matter outside the horizon.
 However, it can be violated if there is matter with symmetry breaking energy-momentum tensor (e.g., rigid matter which does not rotate in corresponding directions but with the shape which breaks the $SO(2p)$ isometry).
 Such systems are excluded in our analysis.} Then, if $p\ge2$ such spacetime falls under the class of the above theorems guaranteeing $C^{\mu\nu} = 0$ and $S_{\mathrm{gCS}} = 0$.
 This leads us to the following clearcut statement:

-\emph{If in the theory with some arbitrary Lagrangian $\LL_0$, a solution has two or more vanishing angular momenta $J_i$, then introducing a Lagrangian gCS term (as in (\ref{lagrgen})) does not change the solution nor the corresponding black hole entropy.}
+\emph{If in the theory with some arbitrary Lagrangian $\LL_0$, a solution has two or more vanishing angular momenta $J_i$, then introducing a Lagrangian gCS term (as in (\ref{lagrgen})) does not change the solution nor the corresponding black hole entropy.
+Moreover, if the metric is asymptotically flat, then mass and angular momenta of the configuration also remain unchanged.}\footnote{In this case, if the solution is a black hole all thermodynamical parameters and potentials are unaffected by gCS Lagrangian term.}

 If the black hole solution with only one vanishing angular momentum is also of the form (\ref{vaneom}), then by the second theorem the gCS entropy term (\ref{entgCS}) again vanishes.
 However, though this indeed applies to \emph{all known} stationary rotating black hole solutions (e.g., the Myers-Perry black holes we discuss in the next section), for the general Lagrangian (\ref{lagrgen}) there is no guarantee that solutions with only one angular momentum vanishing are of the form (\ref{vaneom}).
 Indeed, we shall show in the next section on an explicit example that, when only one angular momentum is vanishing, a gCS term, due to its parity-odd structure, forces the solution to depart from the form (\ref{vaneom}).